Your Real Estate Professional Touch.

 A member of SAU #29, Marlow maintains its own elementary school for student in kindergarten through the sixth grade.
 Student who are in the seventh to twelfth grade are tuitioned at the Keene Middle School and the Keene High School.
 Marlow, with a student population numbering less than 100, has no plans to construct additional schools within the town.

 Does Marlow sound like a piece of heaven to you?
 Do you like tranquility, serenity, peace and quiet?
 Are you looking for a town with old-school values and charm?
 Look no further than Marlow, NH.
-To buy a home in Marlow or any other wonderful community within the Granite State, your first step should be to call Jim Miller Coldwell Banker Residential Brokerage at (603) 801-3987.
+To buy a home in Marlow or any other wonderful community within the Granite State, your first step should be to call Jim Miller Bean Group at (603) 801-3987.
 Jim understands the New Hampshire real estate market and is eager to help you into the home of your dreams.
 Call today and come join the extended family!

 John D. Perkins, Sr. Elementary School (k-6)